Git in automations

 Automations CAN be executed through CRON jobs

-CRON jobs are NOT executed until they are the feature branch is merged into the main branch and released, if the is used.
+CRON jobs are NOT executed until they are the feature branch is merged into the main branch and released, if the release process is used.
 Instead, Automations can be triggered via webhooks and the Builder, allowing testing and iterations.